neomura/png-to-phomemo-m110/readme.md

 # neomura/png-to-phomemo-m110

-Command-line tool to convert PNG streams to streams which can be forwarded to Phomemo M110 label printers.
+Command-line tools to generate streams which can be forwarded to Phomemo M110 label printers.

 [MIT licensed](./license.md).